MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 |2007-06-27T00:00:00Z|2007-06-27T08:00:00Z|TEXAS|Flood|750000|
 |2007-06-26T20:00:00Z|2007-06-26T23:00:00Z|TEXAS|Flood|750000|

+The following query uses `project` to create a computed `Duration` column that calculates the difference between the `StartTime` and `EndTime`.

+> [!TIP]
-Use `project` to include a computed `Duration` column by calculating the difference between the `StartTime` and `EndTime` columns.
-Alternatively, the [extend](./extendoperator.md) operator could add computed columns to the end of a table.
-In this case, we're only interested in certain columns, so `project` is a better option.
+> The [extend](./extendoperator.md) operator could also add computed columns, although these columns are added to the end of a table.
+In the example scenario, we don't want to see all columns with an appended column, so using `project` is a better choice.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAEAF2OvQ7CMAyEdyTewVuWMDJ2QGr5WQJSKzGHxoIiEkeuKVTi4WmooBKbfXeffaUQ%2b6LDIO189oLHBRnhs1d9RMgyUOsbkVNgg4NSrIzicVVud2ZT7Y1KnFCEJZx6yK23ZzwwRWTpwWFbJx%2bfggOf39lKQwEyKIKrGo%2bwSEdZ0pyCkemKtUyi%2fib1j9ZjDz311H9%2fBys2LTk0lhPT4RvwA3pn6AAAAA%3d%3d" target="_blank">Run the query</a>